Multi-stage optimal dynamic treatment regimes for survival outcomes with dependent censoring: Introduction

 Each of the existing methods described above has its limitations.
 First, not all methods allow for a flexible number of treatment stages and/or treatment levels.
 For example, the methods in \citet{wahed2013} and \citet{huang2014} were designed for a two-stage decision problem, and the \citet{simoneau2019} approach is restricted to binary treatments.
 Second, the outcomes of interest in most methods are limited to the mean survival time. \citet{jiang2017} proposed an optimal dynamic treatment regime estimator that maximizes the $t$-time survival probability.
 However, none of the methods permit choosing the criterion except \citet{wahed2013}.
-Third, parametric models or strong structural assumptions are employed for all of these methods, with the exception of \citet{goldberg2012}.
-Strong modeling assumptions, such as the accelerated failure time model or the proportional hazards models used by the existing methods, are subject to model-misspecification, may limit the policy class, and, consequently, may invoke loss in the value of the optimal policy.
-Finally, the censoring assumptions of \cite{goldberg2012} are restrictive.
-Censoring is associated with failure time in many medical applications, but it is often reasonable to assume independence of censoring after conditioning on patient historical information.
+Third, strong structural assumptions are employed for all of these methods, with the exception of \citet{goldberg2012}.
+Assumptions, such as the accelerated failure time model or the proportional hazards models used by the existing methods, are subject to model-misspecification, may limit the policy class, and, consequently, may invoke loss in the value of the optimal policy.
+Finally, the censoring assumption of \cite{goldberg2012} is restrictive.
+Censoring is associated with failure time in many medical applications, although it is often reasonable to assume independence of censoring after conditioning on patient historical information.
 See Table \ref{tab:methods} for a summary of those methods and assumptions.

 In this manuscript, we develop a general dynamic treatment regime estimator for censored time-to-failure outcomes that addresses all of the limitations discussed for the existing estimators.
 Our estimator maximizes either the mean survival time or the survival probability at a certain time using backward recursion.
 As the objective may not be expressed as the sum of intermediate rewards, a standard Q-learning algorithm is not applicable.
 Instead, the conditional survival probability information, rather than the summarized Q-values, is appended to the previous stage information.
-A generalized random survival forest is developed for this task, where survival curves for each individual, instead of the observed survival or censoring time, is fed into the random survival forest.
+A generalized random survival forest is developed for this task, where survival curves for each individual, instead of just observed survival or censoring time, is fed into the random survival forest.
 A general implementation of our method is available on CRAN, R package \texttt{dtrSurv}.